Ōpārara Basin: Fauna of the past

 The Ōpārara Basin is famous for its unique remains in paleozoology.
 The Honeycomb Hill Cave area was discovered in 1976 and in 1982 was given the status of a site of global significance in paleozoology due to discoveries of bones of several species that had gone extinct upon human settlement.
 In 1984, the first systematic discovery campaign led to finds of the bones of fifty birds, most of which were extinct species.

 The first and most complete bones of the Haast's eagle were found here, now on display at the National Museum of New Zealand in Wellington.
 Further finds included skeletons of Lyall's wren, New Zealand owlet-nightjar, Aptornis otidiformis, and nine different species of moa, whose skeletons are visible in the caves.
-Bones of amphibians and lizards, as well as the remains of about 40 different species of snails have also been found.
+Bones of amphibians and lizards as well as the remains of about 40 different species of snails have also been found.

 The wealth of intact bones and skeletons is explained by the fact that the holes in the limestone could trap bones, protect them from heavy rains and preserve them for long periods of time due to constant thermal conditions and the chemical similarity of bones and limestone.
 Intact skeletons older than 20,000 years have been discovered.

 In 2008, the Kahurangi National Park was expanded by an additional 10 hectares to complete the protection of the Honeycomb Hill Cave system.
 Honeycomb Hill Cave is in a restricted area, with access permitted by permit only.
 The Oparara Trust has a concession from the Department of Conservation to provide guided tours of the area.

 Today's fauna and flora

 Nowadays this basin is an important habitat of many endemic species, some of which are endangered or unique to the area.

-The Ōpārara Basin is the only place where the snails Powelliphanta marchanti and Powelliphanta annectens have been found.
-The former is strictly protected, with even the collection of empty shells prohibited, while the latter has only been found in areas around 700m from the Ōpārara River.
-The spiders Oparara karamea and Oparara vallus are also endemic to the area, while the caves are home to the protected Nelson cave spider, glowworms, and the New Zealand greater short-tailed bat.
+The Ōpārara Basin is the only place where the large carnivorous landsnails Powelliphanta marchanti and Powelliphanta annectens have been found.
+The former species is strictly protected, with even the collection of empty shells prohibited, while the latter has only been found in areas around 700m from the Ōpārara River.
+The spiders Oparara karamea and Oparara vallus are also endemic to the area, while the caves are home to the protected Nelson cave spider Spelungula, glowworms (Arachnocampa luminosa), and the New Zealand greater short-tailed bat.

 The Ōpārara Basin is also a habitat of the blue duck, great spotted kiwi, both classified as endangered species, as well as the endemic kea, weka, New Zealand falcon, and paradise shelduck.

 Most of the area is covered in mixed beech and podocarp forest.
 The forest floor consists of a thick carpet of mosses, ferns, and understorey plants.
 Due to the sometimes shallow soil, these plants often have to squeeze their root systems through cracks in the limestone to gain a hold, furthering the erosion of the limestone layer.